DarkBenky/ReadWriteBytes/README.md

 - [X] optimized the sorting of the particles
 - [X] Update the MP code
 - [X] Encode more data to the images for better fluid rendering
+- [X] Build Rasterize - 3D
+- [X] Idea we can render based on distance buffer we don't need to sort